Test Fairness and Validity

 - rigorous training for all persons involved in the development or scoring of test questions to ensure that all examinees have an equal opportunity to demonstrate their skills and abilities.

-- appropriate accommodations (e.g., alternate formats, extra time) for examinees who may need them
+- appropriate accommodations (e.g., alternate formats, extra time) for examinees who have disabilities or health-related needs

 Validity research and analyses establish that the test measures what it is supposed to measure.
 The types of validity support that the GRE Program has documented include: